 The Port Authority Bus Terminal, Chashama and The Olympia Project will present Orchid.Seasons, a selection of photographs by Matthew Morrocco at the Port Authority Bus Terminal’s “Project Find” space on 9th Avenue between 40th and 41st Streets in Hell’s Kitchen, New York City.
-The work will be viewable starting the evening of October 10 and will run through January 13, 2020.
+The work will be viewable starting the evening of October 10 and has been extended to run through February, 2020.

 Matthew Morrocco presents deceptively serene scenes featuring the character Orchid as they traverse the seasons, diving deeply into considerations of how humans interact with nature, and the masks we present to the world of ourselves.
 Morrocco’s use of vinyl as the material of choice when exhibiting the work is as unique as it is revealing; lending an additional sense of impermanence and fragility to the work.
 Throughout history artists have represented the seasons; from Michaelangelo to Joseph Albers and Ellsworth Kelly, artists have been interested in the emotional and philosophical value of color.
 Red stands out and can symbolize aggression, while blue hangs back, suppresses the appetite and makes one feel serene.
 Yellow, like C-sharp on the piano, is for happiness.
 Morrocco places this melancholic monochrome figure at the centerpoint of this work to discuss our problematic anthropocentric drive, catalyzing our better impulses toward a more symbiotic coexistence.
 Orchid.Seasons is the first time that scenes from each of Morrocco’s four seasons will be seen together, bringing the work full circle.